realworldocaml/book/en/variables-and-functions.md

 This explains the warning produced by the toplevel telling us that there is an unused definition of `pi`.

 In OCaml, let bindings are immutable.
-As we'll see in [xref](#imperative-programming-1), there are mutable values in OCaml, but no mutable variables.
+There are many kinds of mutable values in OCaml, which we'll discuss in [xref](#imperative-programming-1), but there are no mutable variables.

 <note> <title> Why don't variables vary?  </title>